Dominant vs. Dominated: Concept-Level Generative Collapse in Diffusion Models: Introduction

-In this work, we examine a complementary aspect that arises from the \textit{interplay} of these two dimensions---training data characteristics and multi-concept compositional capability.
-We observe that when generating images from prompts containing multiple concepts, one concept can visually overwhelm the generation while the other is completely suppressed and fails to appear.
-For example, as shown in \cref{fig:dvd_example}, when generating images from the prompt ``Neuschwanstein Castle coaster'' across different random seeds, the Castle's distinctive architecture dominates nearly all outputs, while the coaster concept is entirely absent.
-In this paper, we refer to this as the \textit{Dominant-vs-Dominated} (DvD) phenomenon.
+In this work, we examine a complementary aspect that arises from the \textit{interplay} of these two dimensions—training data characteristics and multi-concept compositional capability.
+Specifically, we focus on visual dominance in multi-concept generation: one concept visually dominates the generation while the other is suppressed and rarely appears.
+For example, as shown in \cref{fig:dvd_example}, we generate images with Stable Diffusion (SD) v1.4 and SDXL using the prompt ``Neuschwanstein Castle coaster'' with different random seeds.
+The castle concept is consistently presented in the generated images, whereas the coaster concept rarely appears.
+We refer to this as the \textit{Dominant-vs-Dominated (DvD) phenomenon}.

-DvD extends the existing understanding by operating at the \textit{concept level through visual dominance}: unlike memorization, which concerns prompt-specific reproduction, and concept editing, which addresses semantic compositional failures, DvD reveals how an individual concept's visual characteristics systematically suppress others during multi-concept generation.
-We hypothesize that this dominance emerges from \textit{visual diversity disparity} in training data: concepts with limited variation (e.g., landmarks, artists) develop rigid visual priors, while high-diversity concepts (e.g., everyday objects) develop flexible representations.
-Through a controlled experiments using DreamBooth~\cite{ruiz2023dreambooth} to manipulate visual diversity, we show that the dominance increases monotonically as the training diversity decreases, validating visual diversity disparity as the root cause.
+Motivated by these observations, we study DvD as a concept-level imbalance induced by visual dominance between concepts.
+Unlike memorization, which concerns prompt-specific reproduction, and prior work that aims to improve compositional text-to-image generation under multi-concept prompts, we hypothesize that limited variation in a concept's training images (visual homogeneity) can suppress other concepts during multi-concept generation.
+We conjecture that it may do so by inducing relatively rigid visual priors that dominate compositions with more diverse concepts.

-To systematically investigate how DvD manifests, we propose DominanceBench, a curated benchmark of 300 prompts exhibiting strong DvD behavior.
-Through cross-attention analysis, we reveal that \textit{(1)} DvD prompts exhibit significantly higher attention concentration on dominant tokens in lower-resolution layers at early denoising steps, \textit{(2)} dominated concepts experience sharp attention decline in the early phase of denoising process, and \textit{(3)} unlike memorization which localizes to specific heads, DvD emerges from distributed cooperation among multiple attention heads.
+To test our hypothesis, we conduct controlled fine-tuning studies that simulate concept learning: we learn new concepts from curated training image sets while systematically varying within-concept visual diversity, and observe that dominance increases monotonically as diversity decreases.
+To reveal the internal mechanisms of DvD, we analyze cross-attention dynamics and head ablations, revealing that \textit{(1)} DvD prompts exhibit significantly higher attention concentration on dominant tokens in lower-spatial-resolution layers in the U-Net (UNet) at early denoising steps, \textit{(2)} dominated concepts experience rapid attention decay in the early phase of the denoising process, and \textit{(3)} unlike memorization which is localized to specific heads, DvD emerges from distributed cooperation among multiple attention heads.
+To support this analysis, we curate DominanceBench (\cref{subsec:db}), a benchmark of 300 two-concept prompts with strong DvD behavior.